ZoeLeBlanc/is310-computing-humanities-2022/_materials/exploratory_data_analysis/03-intro-unstructured-data.md

 ![hc dh counts]({{site.baseurl}}/assets/images/hc_dh_counts.png)

+We've officially done our first foray into text analysis 🥳!

 ### Text Analysis with Python

-In Python, there exists a few libraries specifically designed to work with text data.
+So far we've just been working with Pandas, but in Python, there exists a few libraries specifically designed to work with text data.

 - NLTK [https://www.nltk.org/](https://www.nltk.org/)